Induction of the higher-derivative Chern-Simons extension in QED$_3$: Introduction

 We start with the scheme allowing for inducing a higher derivative Chern-Simons extension via the QED$_{3}$.
-The only one such Lorentz-invariant extension is given by \cite{HD,Deser:1988zm} \bea {\cal{ S}}_{ECS}= (2m )^{-1}\kappa\int d^{3}x \varepsilon^{\alpha\beta\rho}\, A_{\alpha}\pa_{\beta}\Box A_{\rho}, \eea where $m$ is the mass of theory and $\kappa\propto 1/|m|$ up to a {numerical} factor that we shall determine through radiative induction of this term.
-Notice that by using integration by parts in the above expression we find \bea {\cal{ S}}_{ECS}= - (2m )^{-1}\kappa\int d^{3}x \varepsilon^{\alpha\beta\rho}\, \tilde{A}_{\alpha}\pa_{\beta}\tilde{A}_{\rho}\;\;\;{\rm with}\;\;\; \tilde{A}_{\alpha} = \frac{1}{2}\varepsilon_{\alpha\mu\nu}F^{\mu\nu}, \eea which depends locally on the field strength and {\it not} on the potential.
+The only one such Lorentz-invariant extension is given by \cite{HD,Deser:1988zm} \bea S_{ECS}= (2m )^{-1}\kappa\int d^{3}x \varepsilon^{\alpha\beta\rho}\, A_{\alpha}\pa_{\beta}\Box A_{\rho}, \eea where $m$ is the mass of theory and $\kappa\propto 1/|m|$ up to a {numerical} factor that we shall determine through radiative induction of this term.
+Notice that by using integration by parts in the above expression we find \bea S_{ECS}= - (2m )^{-1}\kappa\int d^{3}x \varepsilon^{\alpha\beta\rho}\, \tilde{A}_{\alpha}\pa_{\beta}\tilde{A}_{\rho}\;\;\;{\rm with}\;\;\; \tilde{A}_{\alpha} = \frac{1}{2}\varepsilon_{\alpha\mu\nu}F^{\mu\nu}, \eea which depends locally on the field strength and {\it not} on the potential.

 The main purpose of this paper consists in inducing the term (\ref{eq2}) as a radiative correction through the use of the QED$_{3}$ action by integrating one loop fermionic field at zero and at finite temperature.
-The paper is organized as follows: in the section \ref{sec2}, we use the derivative expansion scheme and apply it to induce the higher Chern-Simons actions at zero temperature. {Then we proceed in the sections \ref{sec3}, \ref{sec4} with studying of their} thermal dependence using the Matsubara formalism for fermions.
+The paper is organized as follows: {in the section \ref{sec21}, we consider the modified ${\rm QED}_{3}$ and we discuss the gauge invariance and the Ward identities}.
+In the section \ref{sec2}, we use the derivative expansion scheme and apply it to induce the higher Chern-Simons actions at zero temperature. {Then we proceed in the sections \ref{sec3}, \ref{sec4} with studying of their} thermal dependence using the Matsubara formalism for fermions.
 Finally in section \ref{sec5} we present our conclusions.